Your browser doesn't support javascript.

 RESUMEN

-BACKGROUND: Previous studies have shown that remnant cholesterol (RC) was associated with cardiovascular disease (CVD).
-The study aim to identify the association of RC and the discordance between RC and lipoprotein cholesterol (LDL-C) with CVD.
-METHODS: Data was obtained from the Kailuan study.
-RC was calculated as the non high-density lipoprotein cholesterol minus LDL-C. Discordant RC and LDL-C were defined by percentile difference and clinical cutoff points.
+OBJECTIVE: Previous studies have shown that remnant cholesterol (RC) is associated with cardiovascular disease (CVD).
+The study aimed to identify the association of RC and the discordance between RC and lipoprotein cholesterol (LDL-C) with CVD.
+METHODS: Data were obtained from the Kailuan study.
+RC was calculated as the non-high-density lipoprotein cholesterol minus LDL-C. Discordant RC and LDL-C were defined by percentile difference and clinical cut-off points.
 Cox proportional hazard models were used to explore the association of RC and the discordance between RC and LDL-C with CVD.
-RESULTS: Total of 96,769 participants were inclued, with the median age of 51.61 years, 79.56% of male.
+RESULTS: A total of 96,769 participants were included, with a median age of 51.61 years and 79.56% were male.
 There was a significant association between RC levels and the risk of CVD, with an HR of 1.10 (95% CI, 1.08-1.13) in the continuous analysis.
-The discordantly high RC group had a significant increase in CVD, MI, and stroke risk, with HRs of 1.18 (95%CI, 1.10-1.26), 1.23 (1.06-1.43), and 1.15 (1.07-1.24), respectively.
-Compared to the group with low LDL-C and low RC, the group with low LDL-C and high RC had significantly higher incidences of CVD (HR, 1.33 [95% CI, 1.26-1.40]), MI (HR, 1.59 [95% CI, 1.41-1.80]), and stroke (HR, 1.28 [95% CI, 1.20-1.35]).
-CONCLUSIONS: Elevated levels of RC and discordantly high RC with LDL-C both were associated with the risk of CVD, MI, and stroke.
+The group with a discordantly high RC had a significant increase in CVD, MI, and stroke risk, with HRs of 1.18 (95% CI, 1.10-1.26), 1.23 (1.06-1.43), and 1.15 (1.07-1.24), respectively.
+Compared with the group with low LDL-C and low RC, the group with low LDL-C and high RC had significantly higher incidences of CVD (HR, 1.33 [95% CI, 1.26-1.40]), MI (HR, 1.59 [95% CI, 1.41-1.80]), and stroke (HR, 1.28 [95% CI, 1.20-1.35]).
+CONCLUSIONS: Elevated levels of RC and discordantly high RC with LDL-C were associated with the risk of CVD, MI, and stroke.
 These findings demonstrate the clinical significance of identifying residual risk related to RC.

 RESUMEN